fluves/pywaterinfo/docs/tutorial.rst

 ---------------------------------------------

-Ensemble data, in contrast to CMD time series values, contains different Time of Forecast (TOF) data for a given period followed by the all forecasted timestamps with their value.
-For instance, for :code:`ts_id= 84021010`, following TOFs can be retrieved between :code:`start=2021-01-28` and :code:`end=2021-01-29`.
+Ensemble data, in contrast to CMD time series values, contains different Time of Forecast (TOF) data for a given period followed by all the forecasted timestamps with their values.
+For instance, for :code:`ts_id= 84021010`, the following TOFs can be retrieved between :code:`start=2021-01-28` and :code:`end=2021-01-29`.

 .. code:: python